 Using transferable skills to find a job that suits you

-You will have transferrable skills from your previous jobs or other parts of your life, such as voluntary or community work.
+You will have transferable skills from your previous jobs or other parts of your life, such as voluntary or community work.

 For example, if you have previously worked in manufacturing you may have skills with attention to detail, critical thinking, communication, technology and teamwork.